wouanagaine/tutorials/doc/6/index.md

 ![condition properties](https://raw.githubusercontent.com/craft-ai/tutorials/master/doc/6/ConditionProperties.png)
 Also, it is important to set the "priority selector" node to "active", so that it executes its first child (the condition) at every decision step.

-At last, it is necessary to initialize the entity knowledge "weather.id", so that the predicate in the condition node can be tested.
+At last, it is necessary to initialize the agent knowledge "weather.id", so that the predicate in the condition node can be tested.
 To do so, simply add a "set" node at the beginning of the high level sequence, setting the initial value of "weather.id" to 0.

 In the end, the behavior tree should look like this:
 ![example 6](https://raw.githubusercontent.com/craft-ai/tutorials/master/doc/6/example6.png)